DIY Painted Concrete Pool Deck and Patio

 Step 3 – Scrub Away

 Let the concrete cleaner sit for 2-3 minutes.
 You should hear it fizz and bubble as it cleans.
-Scrub with the push broom in 2 perpendicular directions.
+Scrub with the push broom in 2 perpendicular directions across the entire surface.

 Step 4 – Rinse With a Pressure Washer

-Use a pressure washer to rinse away the concrete cleaner and remove any excess dirt and grime.
-(We love this pressure washer.)
+Use a pressure washer to rinse away the concrete cleaner and remove any excess dirt and grime from the porous surface.
+(We love this power washer.)
 Let the concrete fully dry before moving on to the next step.

 Step 5 – Fill Cracks and Holes